thenativeweb/roboter/README.md

 ## Upgrading

+### From 9.x to 10.x

+roboter 10.x removed the `release` command, since in the future this should be done using [semantic-release](https://www.npmjs.com/package/semantic-release).

 ### From 8.x to 9.x

 roboter 9.x dropped support for the `--watch` flag in the [`analyse`](#the-analyse-task) and [`test`](#the-test-task) commands, because it was unreliable and sometimes caused problems in CI/CD environments.